Importance to the North Olympic Peninsula of climate action:

-Indirect contribution to GG emissions: We must also look to our role in the promotion of GHG emissions elsewhere.
-Even if we aggressively pursued all the actions summarized above, their collective reduction in GHG emissions would pale in comparison to the increase in emissions that will result if coal, oil and natural gas exports to Asia increase significantly from Canadian tar sands and other fossil-fuel fields in the American West.
+Role of the Pacific Northwest in exporting fossil fuels: We in the region must understand our critical role in the export of dirty energy.
+Even if we aggressively pursue greenhouse-gas reductions in our region, those reductions would pale in comparison to the increase in emissions that will result if coal, oil and gas exports increase significantly from the Alberta tar sands, the Powder River coal beds, and other fossil-fuel fields in the West.
 Some of the nation’s top climate scientists have said that if these fossil fuel reserves are fully exploited, it will be “game over for the planet.”

 Infrastructure permits should require assessment of cumulative GHG impacts: Such port projects typically require an Army Corps of Engineers or State Department of Ecology permit or certification, and the issuance of such a permit usually involves public meeting, review and comment processes.
 When commenting on such a project, it is important to note its impact on air and water quality, as well as on federal- and State-protected species, due to the role of the project in facilitating the emission of GHGs.
 These individual and cumulative impacts are relevant to the nation’s environmental laws, such as the Clean Air and Water Acts, Endangered Species Act, and National and State Environmental Policy Acts, among numerous others.
 Such GHG and cumulative impacts go beyond those that have traditionally been considered for such projects.